Warehouse Layout & Setup Checklist

 Brainstorm Warehouse Design Ideas

 Before you put your layout on paper or in practice, brainstorm design ideas with your team.
 What should go where?
-Getting input from your team will help you design a warehouse layout everyone approves.
+Getting input from your team will help you set up a warehouse that everyone approves of.

 Operational Data